zecellomaster/the-projection-room/README.md

 The Computerized Real-time Accounting Program is a MATLAB script I designed myself.
 Source code coming soon.

-If you find errors, please do not hesiate to let me know!
+If you find errors or potential sugestions, please do not hesiate to let me know!